AlchemyCMS/alchemy-guides/guides/how_to_create_a_blog_template.md

 -   Define blog layout and elements
 -   Integration in your existing application

-## Conceptual page and content structuring
+## Conceptual Page and Content Structuring

 Imagine you like to have a simple blog template on your website.
 First of all as mentioned in [about AlchemyCMS](about) you should identify required components in your blog layout.
 Common components are a **headline**, a **blog post** itself and **sidebar blocks** for category overview and featured posts.